DIGITALFRANK/MusicPreferences_StatsAnalysis/README.md

 _Ha =>  'Only Children' are **NOT** happy in life_

 _H0 =>  'Only Children' are as happy in life as the general population_

 __________

+Let's first compare summary statistics on how students who are an only child rated their happiness in life vs. students who have siblings
+** summary statistics comparison here **

+Let's visualize both samples' survey results on "Happiness In Life" ** visualizations comparison here **

+For the second suggestion, we will formulate and test our hypothesis as:

+__________